Carrot-Transform Quick Start Guide

 --input-dirDirectory containing input files

---rules-fileJSON file with mapping rules
+--rules-fileJSON file defining mapping rules

---output-dirDirectory for OMOP-format TSV files
+--output-dirDirectory to write OMOP-format TSV files

 Optional Arguments